Cerebral Palsy and Epilepsy Explained

 Children with cerebral palsy are more likely than other children to also have epilepsy.
 While the type and severity of the seizures depend on the cause, a child with a more severe form of cerebral palsy is more likely to have more dangerous seizures.

 The different causes of your child’s epilepsy will lead to different types of seizures.
-Some will require your child to be on antiepileptic medications for a long time, with a high chance of relapse once your child is off of the drug.
+Some will require your child to be on antiepileptic medications for a long time, with a high chance of relapse once your child is off the drug.
 Other seizures might disappear as your child enters their teen years.

 There are several different types of epileptic seizures.
 These groups are divided into generalized seizures and partial seizures.